Blendify/blender-manual/trunk/blender_docs/manual/addons/io_ply.rst

 Usage
 =====

-Use the operator to import ascii or binary ply files, you can select multiples files.
+Use the operator to import ASCII or binary PLY-files, you can select multiple files at once.
-For exporting, you can choose to enable or disable the modifiers during the export and you can choose which data you want to export (uv-texture, vertex-color, ...)
+For exporting, you can choose to enable or disable the modifiers during the export and you can choose which data you want to export (UV textures, vertex colors, ...)